ProjectMewo/Aoki/README.md

 ## Tech stacks
 ### Language
 Aoki is written in **JavaScript** on production builds.
-For type-safe versions, this branch has **very experimental** support for TypeScript, which reduces random runtime errors.
+For type-safe versions, this branch has **experimental** support for TypeScript, which reduces random runtime errors.
 There are no plans to rewrite it into another language yet, and community adaptation is welcome.

 On JavaScript branches and tags, only ESM is supported.
 CommonJS is not.